cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 ###########
 Quick Start
 ###########

-.. note::All the files mentionned here (sampe_seq...) can be found in the example directory of the distribution.
+.. warning:: IMPORTANT: All the files mentionned here (e.g. sample_seq) can be found in the example directory of the distribution.

 *******************
 Basic Command Lines
 *******************